Rapidwinder Classic and M2 Rapidwinder IXMOO

 M2 Rapidwnder-IXMOO fits the M2 and MD without modification.

-Only 100 of M2 Rapidwinder-IXMOO are being made.
+A limited edition 94 of M2 Rapidwinder-IXMOO were made.
 With this Rapidwinder-version you can use the reloadable Leica IXMOO-cassettes or regular film.
-Of the limited edition of 100 6 remains to be sold.

 The “BarnackWinder”, Rapidwinder for Screwmount Leica IIIc/g/f was in production during 2003 -2013.
 A limited edition of 25 were made and sold.

 Tom’s story about the birth of the Abrahamsson Rapidwinder Classic which has been in production since 1987

 The original idea for the Rapidwinder came about after the demise of my Leicavit MP’s.
 They were impossible to repair and had become prized collectibles and furthermore they did not fit the M4-P’s and M6’s that I was using.

 In 1987, I proceeded to make a small batch of brass housings and drives that would engage the drive connection for the Leica Power-winder and after several trials and errors I managed to get some working prototypes going.

 In 1989, I realized that modern technology allowed me to have the cases machined from alloy, using Computer Numerically Controlled (CNC) milling equipment.

 Today the Rapidwinder Classic is essentially the same machine as the 1989 version, although I have kept on upgrading parts and designs as time has gone by.

 Specifications of the Rapidwinder Classic and the M2 Rapidwinder-IXMOO